electricimp/PN532/README.md

 function getFirmwareVersion(callback) {
     local frame = PN532.makeCommandFrame(0x02);

-    PN532.sendRequest(frame, callback);
+    PN532.sendRequest(frame, callback, true);
 }
 ```

-## sendRequest(*requestFrame, responseCallback [, numRetries]*)
+## sendRequest(*requestFrame, responseCallback, shouldRespectPowerSave [, numRetries]*)

 Sends the specified *requestFrame* to the PN532 and associates a *responseCallback* to handle the response.
-Optionally allows for a maximum number of retries due to transmission failures (defaults to 5).
+Optionally allows for a maximum number of retries due to transmission failures.

 ### Parameters